Semester Information - Fall 2016

 Withdrawal From University

 To withdraw completely from the University, you must notify your academic dean's office.
-The deadline to withdraw without academic penalty (with grades of "W") is Monday, November 4.
+The deadline to withdraw without academic penalty (with grades of "W") is Monday, November 7, for Part of Term 1.
 If you stop attending class but do not withdraw, you will remain registered and will receive a grade of "F" for the course.
 You will not receive refunds or adjustments to your account if you do not officially notify the University of your withdrawal.
 It is important to notify your dean's office in a timely way.